bennygdev/2022Webprojects/README.md

 <br>

 # Conclusion
 Overall, making 5 web applications mainly written in JavaScript all from scratch was no easy task.
 I had to dig deeper and take time to read the documentations for some of the features needed.
-It was fun making 5 projects in a week and I learned so much from it.
+I could have added more projects here I have done, but i have decided to take my time developing them as I feel those projects what I liked more about and cooler to make in general.
+But It was fun making 5 projects in a week and I learned so much from it.
 <br>
 Live demo of the website showcasing projects i've made is at: https://bennygoh.tk/2022Webprojects/